raxoft/form_input/README.md

   Defaults to 255.
 * `:min_bytesize` - when set, value(s) of that parameter must have at least this many bytes.
 * `:max_bytesize` - when set, value(s) of that parameter may have at most this many bytes.
-  Defaults to 255 if `:max_size` is dynamic option or less than 256.
+  Defaults to 255 if `:max_size` is a dynamic option or less than 256.
 * `:reject` - regular expression (or array thereof) which the parameter value(s) may not match.
 * `:reject_msg` - custom error message used when the `:reject` check fails.
   Defaults to `:msg` message.